csningli/csningli.github.io/posts/20180902-odds_result_estimate_and_return_rate_in_the_sports_bet.md

 ## Odds

 "Odds" is the most primary and basic concept in sports bet.
 We take the "decimal odds" (used in Europe) for an example.
 The bookmaker announce the ratio of full payout to the stake for each game result.
-Given a game with "host A v.s. guest B", if the announced odds are <i>ow</i>, od, and ol, it means
+Given a game with "host A v.s. guest B", if the announced odds are ow, od, and ol, it means

 - if you placed wager w on "host A wins", then you will get w * ow when A finally wins;
 - if you placed wager w on "draw game", then you will get w * od when the final result is draw;